Cinemagraphe

 Boy on a Dolphin

-Boy on a Dolphin roamed around television for decades as a washed-out color movie, a condition that fails to take advantage of all the money 20th Century Fox spent filming the beautiful Mediterranean.
-The question was whether decent film elements still existed for it.
-It had been a major production effort from Fox back in 1957, and featured one of the true international actresses early in her career in her first major English-speaking role, yet a decent presentation on DVD and HD hadn't materialized.
-Finally in 2016 a Blu-Ray restored version came out:
+Boy on a Dolphin roamed around television for decades as a washed-out, worn color movie, a condition that failed to take advantage of all the money 20th Century Fox spent filming it on location in the beautiful Mediterranean.
+The question for quite a while was whether decent film elements still existed for it, because though it had been a major production effort from Fox back in 1957, and it featured one of the true international actresses of Hollywood early in her career in her first major English-speaking role, nonetheless the title has slipped into unimportance and had yet to have a decent presentation on DVD or HD, but in 2016 a Blu-Ray restored version came out:

 Boy on a Dolphin - Sophia Loren - 1957 - Blu-ray - Amazon